 Do you treat acne with injections?

 Large pimple and nodules should be treated early with a small injection of steroids which will reduce the inflammatory process and cause the large lesion to reduce in size within 2 days.
 This not only helps it to heal quickly, it also prevents scar formation.

 What are the procedures that help acne clear up?

 The carbon laser peel is very effective in helping acne clear up and making skin smooth and pores look finer.

 IPL is also useful as it has a blue light that helps kill acne bacteria, and IPL treatment helps reduce the red spots found in acne sufferers complexions.
 IPL also results in an instant glow immediately after treatment, makes pores look finer and evens out the skin tone.

 Silkpeel is another effective procedure where the surface of the skin is exfoliated and this help get rid of excess dead skin and keratin.
 Healing lotions infused during the procedure penetrate and help to unplug the oil gland.

-There is one more effective procedure which has some downtime and that is the chemical peel.
+There is another procedure which has minimal downtime and that is the chemical peel.
 A stronger concoction of fruit acid is applied to the skin which will cause the topmost layer to peel.
 In the process, pimples will dry up and comedones are loosened.
 The face takes about one week for all the dead skin to peel off, and the result is fresh, clear and hydrated looking skin.
-Chemical peel is also very effective in treating acne on the back and chest.
+Chemical peel is also effective in treating acne on the back and chest.